Calculating Eligibility Calculating Eligibility

 Calculating Eligibility

-Eligibility for Federal Student Aid (FSA) and most types of state financial aid from the Maryland Higher Education Commission (MHEC) is based on the Expected Family Contribution (EFC) from the Free Application for Federal Student Aid (FAFSA).
+Eligibility for Federal Student Aid (FSA) and most types of state financial aid from the Maryland Higher Education Commission (MHEC) is based on the Student Aid Index (SAI) from the Free Application for Federal Student Aid (FAFSA).
 Other factors that impact eligibility include a student’s year in school (based on credit hours earned), enrollment status (ex: full-time, part-time, etc.), and the Cost of Attendance (COA).

 The following equation is used to determine a student’s eligibility:

-Cost of Attendance (COA) minus Expected Family Contribution (EFC) equals Financial Need.
+Cost of Attendance (COA) minus Student Aid Index (SAI) equals Financial Need.

 Frequently Asked Questions